How to Apply

 If your first language is not English, we require proof of English proficiency as a condition of admission.
-If you have completed a minimum of one full year of study at an accredited university where English is the medium of instruction, and that university is located in a country where English is the primary language of use in the region in which you studied (e.g. Canada, United States, United Kingdom, Australia, etc.), we do not require a proficiency test.
+If you have completed a minimum of two full years of study at an accredited university where English is the medium of instruction, and that university is located in a country where English is the primary language of use in the region in which you studied (e.g. Canada, United States, United Kingdom, Australia, etc.), we do not require a proficiency test.

 Our required scores are:

 TOEFL IBT: minimum of 92, with no individual score falling below 20, and a minimum of 23 in the speaking component

 IELTS: minimum of 6.0, with no individual score falling below 6.0